Business Finance Guide

 What is a small business grant?

-Grants are a great funding option for some small businesses.
-They can be a lot of work to apply for but if you get free money at the end, putting the time in could be worth it.
+Grants are an excellent source of finance for some small enterprises.
+Applying for them can be a lot of work, but if you get free money in the end, it can be worth it.

 How big are grants?